| Other Pages & Links Homepage About Brec's Art About Brec's Reports List of Reports E-mail Excerpts Block Island Times articlesMay

 cockpit.
 I tell myself, "Sober up - it's going to be a long way before

+you're home again!"
 2:00 p.m.
 I enter North Cove in Old Saybrook after a cold, brisk

 sail.
 Dad and his wife, Margot, are there to take the lines.
 I get stuck in